churbr/side-effects/README.md

 ## Notes:

 - There are 2 arguments in useEffect() hook.
 First is the side effect function, second is a dependecy
 - If you put an empty array [] in the second argument of useEffect() hook.
-It will only execute the side effect function after component is done.
-Which is after the JSX code has been returned
+It will only execute the side effect function after component is done

 ```javascript
 useEffect(() => {